 INTERPRETATION: AACSB reaffirms its commitment to the concept that diversity in people and ideas enhances the educational experience in every management education program...At a minimum, the school must show that within this context its business programs include diverse viewpoints among participants and prepare graduates for careers in the global context.
 Furthermore, the school must show how it participates in the changing environment surrounding diversity within its area of influence and service.
 Accredited programs must demonstrate commitment and actions in support of diversity in the educational experience."
-(AACSB July 1, 2009.
-Emphasis added.)
+(AACSB July 1, 2009)

-The AACSB's diversity standard is structured in the following hypothesis: If the AACSB puts into practice its diversity standard, then its accredited members "must show that within this (education) context its business programs include diverse viewpoints among participants [and]...[a]ccredited programs must demonstrate commitment and actions in support of diversity in the educational experience."
+The AACSB's diversity standard is structured in the following hypothesis: If the AACSB puts into practice its diversity standard, then its accredited members "must show that within this (education) context its business programs include diverse viewpoints general statement would be refuted.
+Note that this does not prove that the entire institution does not follow its principles, but like a showing of a negative finding in science, the general theory is in need of revision or further testing.

+among participants [and]...[a]ccredited programs must demonstrate commitment and actions in support of diversity in the educational experience."
 (See, DePree 2008.)